Tim Luckhurst: Emily Maitlis

 As a former BBC editor, Luckhurst appeared on GB News in July 2021.
 His role was to discuss Newsnight presenter Emily Maitlis' criticism regarding fallout from Dominic Cummings' controversial trip to Barnard Castle during a COVID-19 lockdown.
 Luckhurst alleged Maitlis' criticism of both the government and BBC were "partisan" and they potentially breached impartiality of the BBC.
 He summarised that he believed she should apologise and withdraw the comments.

-Durham Constabulary later found Cummings could have been guilty of breaking the law by "driving to test his own eyesight" but took no action, prompting widespread calls for the BBC to apologise to Maitlis for publicly rebuking her.
-The National Union of Journalists also criticised the BBC over its handling of the row, stating: "At a time of national crisis, frank and fearless journalism that scrutinises and holds this Government to account is more necessary than ever."
+Maitlis later asserted the accusation originated from Government sources pressurising the BBC to force an apology and suspension.

+Ultimately, Ofcom determined Maitlis had not breached BBC impartiality standards and took no action.

 Rod Liddle

-In December 2021 Luckhurst was the focus of controversy over a Christmas formal held at South College, during which Luckhurst's friend Rod Liddle was invited to speak, without students having been informed of his invitation.
+In December 2021 Luckhurst was the focus of controversy over a Christmas formal held at Durham University's South College, during which Luckhurst's friend Rod Liddle was invited to speak.
 Liddle's speech included remarks that "a person with an X and a Y chromosome, that has a long, dangling penis, is scientifically a man" and "colonialism is not remotely the major cause of Africa's problems, just as [...] the educational underachievement of British people of Caribbean descent or African Americans is nothing to do with institutional or structural racism", prompting accusations of transphobia and racism.
 Some students left in protest before Liddle began to speak and several more left during his speech.
+As the dinner was not a forum for debate.
 Luckhurst shouted at students who walked out before the speech, calling them "pathetic".
-Luckhurst received criticism both for the decision to invite Liddle to speak at the Christmas dinner, and for his behaviour towards students during and after the speech.
-Liddle accused Durham University of "scapegoating" Luckhurst and "hanging him out to dry", adding that "they have treated an eminent and extremely talented professor despicably".
-Failing to note Liddell was making a speech, not participating in a debate, an editorial in The Times argued that everyone involved in the controversy had 'exercised their right to free speech peacefully' and argued that 'Professor Luckhurst's criticism, while perhaps intemperate, was mild enough for any educated adult to take'.
-It noted that Luckhurst had 'offered a prompt apology for his indiscreet but understandable rebuke' and urged both sides to move on.

-Durham University subsequently announced an investigation into the events at the formal, with Luckhurst stepping back from all public duties until it had concluded, though students had initially demanded only an apology.
+Most students were not made aware of Liddle's attendance prior to the paid event, and decided during the course of the meal to organise a walk-out.
+The Times newspaper, which Liddle worked for as a weekly columnist, published a controversial opinion piece in support of Luckhurst, lamenting the University's decision to launch an investigation.
 The university investigation concluded in January 2022 and Luckhurst resumed all his duties as principal of the college and associate pro-vice-chancellor, but for confidentiality reasons the report was unpublished.
-The shift to calling for Luckhurst’s resignation is understood to have taken place after his wife, Dorothy, branded students "a bunch of inadequates".
+The Times controversially claimed the shift to calling for Luckhurst's resignation was understood to have taken place after his wife, Dorothy, branded students "a bunch of inadequates".